hhg7/defiant/README.md

 by David E. Condon and Kyoung-Jae Won, University of Pennsylvania, 2015-2020.
 Email Dave at dec986@gmail.com with questions/complaints/suggestions.
 This has been published in BMC Bioinformatics: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2037-1

-Defiant is designed to be as fast and as easy to use as possible.
-It has two citations in its first year!
+Defiant is designed to identify differentially methylated regions as quickly and as easily to use as possible.

 # installation
 Download the file defiant.zip and unzip the file like this on a Linux command line: `unzip defiant.zip`